-Table 5 – Wilcoxon Signed-Rank test for change in methane emissions for 2% DMI treatment group from start of trial to week three and six
+Table 5 – Wilcoxon Signed-Rank test for change in methane emissions for 1% DMI treatment group from start of trial to week three and six

-Neither control group nor 0.5% DMI group exhibited statistically significant decline in methane emissions.
+Neither control group nor 0.25% DMI group exhibited statistically significant decline in methane emissions.
 Lack of statistically significant decline for low-dose cohort is surprising and somewhat contradictory to prior studies.
 This requires a closer look at the underlying data.
 The most salient characteristic is the difference between average and median values at the end of the study (See Table 2).
 While average emissions rose by 21%, median declined by 36%, which suggests presence of significant outliers.
 When we simply examine number of sheep showing improvement in methane expulsion, there is a positive trend (see Exhibit 2).

-However, average values for the 0.5% cohort did not improve due to 4 sheep that showed a significant rise in the level of emissions.
+However, average values for the 0.25% cohort did not improve due to 4 sheep that showed a significant rise in the level of emissions.
 Given the small sample size any attempt to “exclude the outliers” seems inappropriate.
 However, we note that all 4 sheep had one common characteristic – significantly higher parasite levels at the beginning of the study.
 This was evident in both average egg count, as well as growth in culture (i.e. actual hatching).
 Strongyles parasite concentration was 2x the average of the group.
 Link between methane and parasites would explain the findings.
 It has been considered in research and will be discussed later in the report.

 Exhibit 2 – Percent of sheep exhibiting a reduction in the methane emission at the end of the six-week study

 Declines in parasite concentration continued through the study.
 However, big difference between average and median values suggests a need for a non-parametric statistical test.
 We conducted the tests over every periods.
 Results for parasite reduction were highly significant for the first week across all groups.

 Exhibits 3 and 4 – Measurement of Eimeria concentration (eggs/gram) in sheep fecal matter.
 Results are averaged across sheep for each cohort

-However, when examined over the period to treatment (June 9th to July 21st), differences emerge (see
+However, when examined over the period to treatment (June 9th to July 21st), differences emerge (see Table 6).

 Table 6 – Wilcoxon Signed-Rank test for change in Eimeria parasite count, among different cohorts, at week 3 and week 6 relative to start of the treatment.